-Stricker, who has been involved with the industrial heating field for more than 40 years, said that in many cases it is quite practical to tailor infrared heating elements to provide the exacting performance necessary for the heater/oven to provide optimum productivity and minimum downtime in a given application.
+Stricker, who has been involved with the industrial heating field for over 40 years, says that in many cases it is quite practical to tailor infrared heating elements to provide the exacting performance necessary for the heater/oven to provide optimum productivity and minimum downtime in a given application.
+"To say the least, the specifications should be confirmed with the heating element supplier", he adds.